mozbugbox/Unblock-Youku/dns-reverse-proxy/README.md

 ```

 ## ext-ip ##

+**NOTE**: Don't run a public DNS proxy server if you don't have to!
+People are
+hacking servers around the clock!

 If a public DNS proxy server is setup behind a router, the `--ext-ip` option
 could be used to set the public IP address of the router.